Search

 Back to top

-Control banding is an assessment method that can be used to manage workplace risks.
-It is a process that matches, for example, a control measure (e.g., ventilation, engineering controls, containment, etc.) to a range or "band" of hazards (e.g., skin/eye irritation, very toxic, carcinogenic, etc.).
+Control banding is an assessment method that can be used to manage workplace risks, most commonly from chemical products.
+It is a process that matches, for example, a control measure (e.g., ventilation, engineering controls, containment, etc.) to a range or "band" of hazards (e.g., skin or eye irritation, very toxic, carcinogenic, etc.).
 The control banding method also groups chemicals according to similar physical or chemical characteristics, how the chemical will be handled or processed, and what the anticipated exposure is expected to be.
 The method then determines a set of controls chosen to help prevent harm to workers.
+Control banding is often used to determine control measures when occupational exposure limits are not set.

 In general, bands represent: